ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/llvm-woa.md

 ## Other versions of LLVM

-You can download other LLVM builds from [here](https://releases.llvm.org/download.html).
+You can download other LLVM builds from [the download repository](https://releases.llvm.org/download.html).
 {{% notice Note %}}
 The pre-built binary for Windows on Arm is typically named `LLVM-<version>-woa64.exe`.
 {{% /notice %}}